WHO we are

 Sanne_2018.jpg

-Sanne Stark Fettinger, Treasurer
+Sanne Stark Fettinger

 Sanne grew up in Denmark, where biking to school is the most natural thing to do.
 She grew up on bikes and horses.
 She has worked in Switzerland, where biking to work was the thing to do, and lived on the east coast for 12 years.
 She is happy to be in Davis since 2004 and biking every day!
 Sanne started the Scan and Notify program in the Davis school district at Birch Lane Elementary, working with its creator Tim Starback.
 She continues to enjoy promoting active transportation for all age groups.
 Happy biking.